-‘Don’t think I’m gong to wash my hand:’ Prince Harry wows sun-soaked crowd
+‘Don’t think I’m going to wash my hand:’ Prince Harry wows sun-soaked crowd

-Several hundred eager well-wishers waited patiently behind a barricade in unseasonably blazing sunshine on Saturday as Prince Harry toured one of Canada's leading mental-health facilities across the road.
+A few well-wishers gathered outside the room where Harry and Trudeau were meeting, though the crowd paled in comparison to the one assembled to greet the prince earlier in the day when he toured one of Canada's premier mental health facilities.

+The crowd of a few hundred strong that whooped when they glimpsed him as he entered the Centre for Addiction and Mental Health and clambered for his attention when he emerged more than hour later.

-The prince did not disappoint, crossing the road after his tour to talk to children, meet a pup and shake hands with members of a crowd that whooped when they glimpsed him and called his name repeatedly.
+The prince did not disappoint, crossing the road after his tour to talk to children, meet a pup and shake hands with the crowd as they waited in unseasonably warm, sunny weather.

 "Oh my goodness, I'm so happy, he shook my hand," said a dazzled Robinowe Bukirwa, who wondered if she was dreaming even as the prince faded into the distance.

 "I don't think I'm going to wash my hand today.
 I'm so very excited."

-The prince, who is in town for the Invictus Games for wounded veterans, began his day with a tour and meetings at the Centre for Addiction and Mental Health, where he participated in two roundtables – one with nine senior staff members focused on research, the other on dealing with youth coping with mental illness.
+The prince's tour of the centre included two roundtables — one with nine senior staff members focused on research, the other on dealing with youth coping with mental illness.

 Describing the complex issue as one requiring a "massive team effort," Harry listened attentively to staff discuss their work, and anecdotes from patients who sought treatment for mental health and addiction struggles at the facility in downtown Toronto.

-At times gesticulating as he made a point or stroking his chin as he listened intently, the prince stressed the importance of mental health research and treatment – a topic he has championed.
+The prince stressed the importance of mental health research and treatment — a topic he has championed.
 There is no "silver bullet" when it comes to dealing with the problem, he said.

 "You need options," he said.

-One person in attendance told Harry she still cherished a visit decades before from his mother, the late Princess Diana.
+One person in attendance told Harry she still cherished a visit decades before from his mother, the late Diana, the Princess of Wales.
 The prince also met privately with teenaged inpatients of the mental health facility.

-Outside the centre, Prince Harry stopped briefly to chit-chat as people thrust out hands across the barrier, thanking them repeatedly for coming out.

-Sara Gashi said meeting the royal family member was much better than she had anticipated.

-Saturday's events followed a similar day Friday in which the prince attended a symposium on veterans' issues and met and chatted with Games participants.

-"We're using the Games to get out of dark holes and back into life – and without Harry, we wouldn't be here having fun and enjoying the camaraderie, which is what you miss from the army days," Charlie Walker, a coach of the United Kingdom's sitting volleyball team, said Friday.
+The 2017 Invictus Games will feature 550 competitors from 17 countries participating in 12 sports.

-The first Invictus Games, aimed at helping the war wounded with their recovery, were held in London in 2014.
+The inaugural Invictus Games, aimed at helping the war wounded with their recovery, were held in London in 2014.
 The Toronto Games run until Sept.
 30.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.